Examples of financial matters and personal matters

 - dealing with land for the principal

-A personal matter means any matter relating to the principal's personal or lifestyle affairs.
-It includes any legal matter that relates to the principal's personal or lifestyle affairs;
+A personal matter means any matter relating to the principal's personal or lifestyle affairs, but does not include any matter that relates to medical treatment or to medical research procedures.

 Examples of personal matters are:

 - where and with whom the principal lives

 - whether the principal works and, if so, the kind and place of work and employer

 - whether the principal undertakes education or training, the kind of education or training and the place where it takes place